 I had big plans for Lent this year.
 I had spent the entire year since last Lent putting together a Lenten Office (A divine office is a set of prayers, practices, and readings) that incorporated contemplative practice, reading, fasting and feasting into one well crafted and well researched liturgy.
-I even posted it on my website and got a few other people to do it with me.
-Feel free to check out the Lenten Office I wrote if it interests you and this article doesn’t change your mind, I still believe it is a pretty good one.

 The first couple weeks went great.
 I was really diving deep and looking at my inner condition.
 I was feeling good about it.
 But, a couple weeks in, I ran into some trouble and decided to stop fasting when things got hard.
 After a couple weeks of losing hope and feeling down God showed me why I was struggling.
 Why I was hurting.
 How I was fasting entirely from the false self.
 In short God used my pride to teach me about humility.
 I am a person who prides myself on my deep inner life, my profound spiritual insight, and my special place with God.
 It comes from an honest yearning for God.
 It comes from a deep calling to follow Christ and be holy.
 I take pride in my spiritual life.
 Sound familiar?